 Read more about tuition fees and living costs, including what your tuition fees cover.

-- Chartered Institute of Personnel and Development Advanced Level 7 Qualification either through the completion of a Postgraduate Diploma in Human Resource Management/Development or Personnel Management or the level 7 qualification at a CIPD accredited centre.
+- Chartered Institute of Personnel and Development Advanced Level 7 Qualification either through the completion of a Postgraduate Diploma in Human Resource Management or Personnel Management or the level 7 qualification at a CIPD accredited centre.

 - If a Pg Diploma was gained more than 5 years previously, Chartered Fellows and Chartered Members of the CIPD may be eligible to apply through a specific RPL route.

 Please get in touch if you're not sure if your undergraduate subject is relevant to this degree.

 Equivalent professional experience and/or qualifications will also be considered, such as previous study, employment, voluntary work and training courses, including courses and qualifications you didn't complete.
 Learn more about our Recognition of Prior Learning (RPL).

 If you're applying as an international student with a non-UK degree, you’ll need to show you meet the UK entry requirements listed above.

 To find out if your non-UK degree or other qualification is accepted, please visit our page for your country and view the UK equivalent of your qualification.

 - English language proficiency at a minimum of IELTS band 6.5 (or equivalent) with no component score below 6.0.

 You do not need an IELTS or equivalent certification if: